-- 1 cup Oat Flour (See notes for grain-free option)
+- 1 cup gluten free oat flour (See notes for grain-free option)

-- 1/2 cup to 2/3 cup Blueberries (or other fresh fruit of your choice)
+- 1/2 cup to 2/3 cup blueberries (or other fresh fruit of choice)

-- 1 tbsp Coconut Oil (or butter, if tolerated)
+- 1 Tablespoon coconut oil (or butter, if tolerated)

 - In a medium-size mixing bowl, whisk together dry ingredients.
 In a smaller bowl, whisk together the milk and apple cider vinegar.
 After a few minutes, it will start to curdle, like real buttermilk does.